LesHall/file_browser/README.md

 # file_browser

+This program is Open Source licensed with the MIT license, giving people maximum freedom to continue development.

 This program is a creation of mine that I have been imagining and occasionally attempting to code since the late 1980's.
 It provides a somewhat graphical approach to displaying and navigating your directory structure on a Mac (Apple computer).
 It only runs on Apple computers right now, because that is what I have.